basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

 ## Next Steps

-Now that you know how your Riak TS table will be structured, you can move on to [creating and activating your table][activating].
+Now that you know how your Riak TS table will be structured, you can move on to [creating your table][activating].